 I did, however, have a hard time making the pleats as tiny as the original.
 Taking into consideration that I lined the inside of pleated area with a linen fabric, which made the fabric even thicker, I settled for pleats with an approximate width and depth of 8 mm.

-The pleating is suggested by Lønborg to have been created by pulling the cloth together in pleats using a linen thread.
+The pleating is suggested by Lønborg to have been created by pulling the cloth together using a linen thread.
 “I selekjolefragmentets ene ende ses resterne af et gauffreret stykke, der har siddet midt mellem fiblerne, velsagtens for at give kjolen vidde.
 Gauffreringen ser ut til at være fremkommet gennem en simpel rynkning med en hørtråd.”
 (Rasmussen & Lønborg, p.
 176-177, 1993).
 It’s unclear whether the thread was removed afterwards or if it’s still present.

 I strengthened the front part of the smokkr with a 30×30 cm piece of linen just to make the pleating sturdier.
 I used linen threads to pull both cloths together creating a 7-8 cm wide pleating with pleats 1 cm deep.
 I let the linen thread remain in the pleating, simply because I don’t know if the pleating would hold should the thread be removed.

 Taking Rimstad’s article into account, her guess is that the front loop was placed approx. 6-7 cm from the pleated front of the smokkr.
 Looking at Ewing’s photo of the Køstrup fragments puzzled together, Rimstad’s suggestion would be that the loop was placed at the golden brown part at the top (see image below).